Please view these information tabs to learn more about a Mason Sullivan Clock Movement

 How the new one comes

 The new movement ships the same or next business day already with fresh oil and ready for installation.
-If it is weight driven it will come with chains or cables with the pulleys.
-If the movement is a pendulumpendulum version it will come with the leader and suspension spring.
+If it is weight driven it will come with chains or cables.
+If the movement is a pendulum version it will come with the leader and suspension spring.

 Identification of the Mason and Sullivan clock movement is the first step.
 It will grant the customer the ability to shop for a movement or components.
 Without the identification process everything is in the dark so to speak.
 It is like a secret code that needs to be cracked.
 It can get confusing but we are here to help.
 When contacting us the movement number will be the first thing we ask for.
 If you are having trouble locating it, email a picture along with your question.
 This way we can see what you have in your clock.
 Once the movement has the proper identification, it is a good idea to write it down and keep it inside the clock case for future reference.
 That way this whole process does not need to take place again.